jessetane/terminal-stream/readme.md

 A stream for use at the terminals of circular pipelines.

 ## Why
 Implementing streaming RPC interfaces can be a bit of a pain.
-Duplexifying length-prefixed-stream's encoder and decoder or piping them into another transform just feels like too much work / code!
+Duplexifying length-prefixed-stream's encoder and decoder or piping them into another transform just feels like too much streams!

 ## How
 Messages are sent from a terminal stream prefixed with a 32bit unsigned integer indicating their byte-length.
 As bits and pieces of the message reach the next terminal stream in the pipeline, they are buffered into memory until the entire content is available.
-Once reassembled, instead of being pushing into the read buffer, the message is emitted as an event and / or passed to the convenience handler.
+Once reassembled, instead of being pushed into the read buffer, the message is emitted as an event and / or passed to the convenience handler.

 ## Example
 ``` javascript